DEFRA/ai-sdlc-codereview-api/README.md

 ## Local development

-### Setup
+### Setup & Configuration

-Libraries: Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)

-Environment variables: `compose/aws.env`
+Follow the convention below for local environment variables and secrets in local development.
+Note that it does not use .env or python-dotenv as this is not the convention in the CDP environment.

+**Environment variables:** `compose/aws.env`.

-Secrets: `compose/secrets.env`.
+**Secrets:** `compose/secrets.env`.
 You need to create this, as it's excluded from version control.
+Required secrets include:
+- `ANTHROPIC_API_KEY`: If using standard Anthropic, not bedrock
+- `MONGO_URI`: MongoDB connection string (if different from default)

+**Libraries:** Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)

 ### Development